ros2/rcl/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] Make sure that your commit messages include a [DCO](https://discourse.ros.org/t/starting-to-enforce-developer-certificate-of-origin-dco-for-some-ros-2-repos/7420).
+- [ ] The commit messages include a [DCO](https://discourse.ros.org/t/starting-to-enforce-developer-certificate-of-origin-dco-for-some-ros-2-repos/7420).
-- [ ] Make sure your commit messages follow [good practices](https://chris.beams.io/posts/git-commit/).
+- [ ] The commit messages follow [good practices](https://chris.beams.io/posts/git-commit/).
-- [ ] Make sure your build passes tests locally.
+- [ ] The build passes tests locally.
-- [ ] Make sure your PR is minimal.
-Unrelated changes should be submitted separately.
+- [ ] The PR is minimal and any unrelated changes are submitted separately.
-- [ ] If you have changed how any of the APIs worked, or added new APIs, please update the API documentation.
+- [ ] The API documentation has been updated based on changes in APIs or addition of new APIs, if any.
-- [ ] If you've added a new feature or new package, make sure to update the [documentation](https://index.ros.org/doc/ros2/),  describing the new feature.
+- [ ] The [documentation](https://index.ros.org/doc/ros2/) has been updated to describe the new feature or package added, if any.
-- [ ] Add or update tests corresponding to your PR.
-If tests cannot be added for some reason, be sure to explain why in the description.
+- [ ] Added or updated tests corresponding to the PR.
+If tests cannot be added for some reason, it has been explained in the description.
 - [ ] While waiting for someone to review your PR, please consider reviewing [another open pull request](https://github.com/ros2/rcl/pulls) to support the maintainers of RCL.
 Refer to the [ROS code review guide](https://github.com/rosin-project/ros_code_review_guide/blob/master/README.md) for general reviewing guidelines and [Quality Guide: Ensuring code quality](https://index.ros.org/doc/ros2/Contributing/Quality-Guide/) for ROS 2 specific guidelines

 ### Testing